 Despite serving as polling places, my children’s schools used to remain open on Election Day.
 I never thought the students were at any risk.
 In fact, I liked that my kids witnessed civic responsibility in action.

 A parent on Reddit posed a question that has also cropped up on local parenting forums: “Is anyone else concerned about sending their kids to school the day of or day after elections?
-I think it’s unlikely the results will be announced by then but I’m just concerned that things could be crazy.
-I live in a safe suburban neighborhood, and I’m typically not overly cautious, but I definitely have my concerns.”
+I think it’s unlikely the results will be announced by then, but I’m just concerned that things could be crazy.
+I live in a safe suburban neighborhood and I’m typically not overly cautious, but I definitely have my concerns.”

-And that uneasiness is widespread.
-An AP-NORC Center for Public Affairs Research poll released Thursday finds seven out of 10 voters say they are anxious about the election.
-An AP-NORC poll conducted in mid-October shows 76% of voters are at least somewhat worried about violence aimed at overturning the election results, including 42% who are extremely or very concerned.
+An AP-NORC Center for Public Affairs Research poll released Thursday found that seven out of 10 voters say they are anxious about the election.
+An AP-NORC poll conducted in mid-October showed 76% of voters are at least somewhat worried about violence aimed at overturning the election results, including 42% who said they are extremely or very concerned.

-America’s jittery state of mind hasn’t been helped by news accounts of election harassment, including an 18-year-old who showed up last week at an early voting site in Florida and threatened two Harris supporters, women ages 71 and 54, with a two-foot machete.
-Today, The New York Times has an investigation into the alarming posts on the social media platform Telegram by right-wing groups encouraging violent responses if Trump loses.
+America’s jittery state of mind hasn’t been helped by news accounts of election harassment, including an 18-year-old who showed up last week at an early voting site in Florida and threatened two Harris supporters, women ages 71 and 54, with a machete.
+Today, The New York Times has an investigation into alarming posts on the social media platform Telegram by right-wing groups encouraging violent responses if Trump loses.

-Imhotep Academy, the private K-8 school in northwest Atlanta, is planning a staff workday Tuesday, so no classes for students.
+Imhotep Academy, the private K-8 school in northwest Atlanta, is planning a staff workday Tuesday, so that means no classes for students.
 If the election results cause unsafe conditions, Imhotep has told parents it will consider closing the school for additional days.

 An elite New York City private school — Jerry Seinfeld’s children attended — added to the national discussion with an email to parents last week that it would excuse “emotionally distressed” students from class the day after the election and provide psychologists to help kids.
 The email promised: “No matter the election outcome, the school will create space to provide students with the support they may need.”